witchybread/witchybread/README.md

 ## Hi there 👋
+I'm a Quality Assurance Analyst of 2+ years specializing in manual testing

+I'm looking to learn more about automation testing.

+Nice to meet you!
 <!--
 **witchybread/witchybread** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.